 What does a general member do?

-General members are welcome to attend our weekly meetings, Squad Education and Training (SET) and Operations and Planning (OPs).
+General members are welcome to attend our weekly Thursday meetings, Squad Education and Training (SET) and Operations and Planning (OPs).
 At SET, a guest speaker or executive board member will present on a topic related to prehospital care or emergency medicine.
 OPs is our weekly executive board meeting and is open to all members.
-General members may have additional opportunities, such as checking AEDs around campus; these opportunities will be in the weekly newsletter.
+General members may have additional opportunities; these opportunities will be in the weekly newsletter.